Self-esteem and Childhood Bullying. 4

 Bullying and LGBTQ students

 LGBTQ students are at an increased risk of being bullied.
 This is because they often face discrimination and exclusion from their peers.
-LGBTQ students may also suffer shame, lack confidence and experience anxiety because of their feeling of difference.
+LGBTQ students may also suffer shame, lack confidence, and experience anxiety because of their feelings of difference.
 Teachers and friends in the lives of victims should support them if they are afraid to face their bullies.
-A bully can cause long-term effects on the lives of LGBTQ kids.
+A bully can have long-term effects on the lives of LGBTQ kids.

 Bullying and children with special needs